voxel51/fiftyone/docs/user_guide/brain.rst

 .. default-role:: code

-The FiftyOne Brain provides powerful machine learning techniques that help achieve the goal of transformation how you handle data from an art into a measurable science.
+The FiftyOne Brain provides powerful machine learning techniques that are designed to transform how you curate your data from an art into a measurable science.
 FiftyOne Brain operations require the installation of `torch` and `tensorflow`.